 - Contact an expert to replace the parts in your current air conditioner to help make it compatible with an approved air conditioner refrigerant.
 This is not what we recommend.

-To be clear, the EPA regulates the production and use of this refrigerant, but not your AC.
-You aren’t required by law to replace your air conditioner.
-Ultimately, your AC will stop working and it will need to be replaced, and only R410a units will be available to purchase.
+To be clear, the EPA regulates the production and use of this refrigerant, but not your system.
+The law doesn’t require you to replace your air conditioner.
+Eventually, your AC will stop working and it will need to be replaced, and only R410a units will be available to purchase.

 You could also select the status quo and continue using recycled R22 air conditioning refrigerant for the time being.
-While this sounds like a good alternative, the cost of servicing old R22 A/C systems is starting to exceed several hundred dollars (easily a down payment on a new system).
+While this sounds like a great alternative, the price of servicing old R22 A/C systems is starting to go over several hundred dollars (easily a down payment on a new system).
 You may also see the prices grow as demand continues to rise on a substance that is no longer produced or widely available.

-If you aren’t sure what type of AC refrigerant your air conditioning system uses, let us help.
-Call Service Experts Heating & Air Conditioning today and we can provide an inspection to find out if you are currently using R22 and, if so, which option works best for you.
+If you aren’t sure what type of AC refrigerant your air conditioning system uses, we can help.
+Call Service Experts Heating & Air Conditioning today and we can provide an inspection to find out if you are currently using R22 and, if so, what’s the best next step.

 The good news